 The growing pattern can be described as follows:

-Students may also notice that the number of blue squares, 3, remains constant, while the number of red circles increases by 1 each term.
+Students may also notice that the number of blue squares, 3, remains constant, while the number of red circles increases by 1 for each term.

 Manipulatives

-Represent a Growing Pattern Using Manipulatives
+1. Representing a Growing Pattern Using Manipulatives

 Have students represent the 2, 6, 10, 14… number pattern in a concrete way to make the pattern rule more visible, by creating a growing pattern using manipulatives of their choice.
 Encourage them to add materials (cubes, tokens, etc.) in the same way from one term to the next and to rearrange them as needed.